 The list of eligible students should be secured by the chapter advisor after each curricular grading period.
 Be sure to contact your Registrar for their preferred timeline and data request method (via email, online form, formal meeting, etc).
+It may be possible for the Registrar to set up a program that you can run yourself.

 Request an excel document of all eligible students: full name and email address.
 Add permanent address if planning to send a letter or postcard home.
+Alpha Lambda Delta is an interdisciplinary honor society, so be sure you are asking for all first-year students across all majors.

 An overview of the ALD Bylaws related to membership eligibility: